tomrijntjes/tomrijntjes.github.io/README.md

 Amsterdam-based cloud engineer.

-Available as of March 2024 for freelance contracts or permanent employment as founding engineer.
+Available as of October 2024 as technical cofounder.

 - Remote
 - Hybrid in the Randstad area in the Netherlands
 - On-site in Amsterdam